These outdoor therapy ideas are perfect for occupational and physical therapists who are ready to take their practice to the next level!

 Throw on a pair of rain boots and go puddle jumping for some great proprioceptive input – or take a creek walk for some balance work.
 Head to the beach and build a sand castle or try digging with your feet!
 You can’t beat the calming sensory input of running water or waves!

-The most important thing to remember is to loosen up on the “therapy agenda” and allow kids to take the session in their own direction as much as possible.
+The most important thing about outdoor therapy sessions is to remember is to loosen up on the “therapy agenda” and allow kids to take the session in their own direction as much as possible.
 Very often, kids know exactly what they need and they know their limits too.
 You’ll be amazed at what they come up with on their own and you’ll be blown away by the therapeutic benefits of simple, unstructured play!